 Working and traveling as often as Sam does makes being home that much more important.
 When asked what his favorite part about home is, he candidly answers, “family and friends.”
 Though he’s always been adamant about his dislike for sentimentality and nostalgia, he holds past relics of his family and loved ones close to his heart.
 It’s that same contradiction that makes both him and his home so interesting.
 His home is filled with pieces acquired from his grandparents, each with their own unique story which Sam is eager to relay.
 The rest of Sam’s modest but spacious Chicago home, which he shares with roommate Dan Yingling, is pieced together with art and rarities.
 “It’s not like we came in here and did decorating, it’s just been a slow accumulation of life experience that involves gathering weird shit,” Sam explains.
 And aren’t those always the most interesting homes?

 Sam’s apartment on the second floor of a seemingly raggedy building in the Humboldt Park neighborhood of Chicago

-Sam (left) and roommate Dan Yingling in the bold dining room.
+Sam (left) and roommate Dan Yingling in the black dining room.
 Oddfellows ceremonial cloaks (on left) made in the late 1800s and purchased from Chicago’s Agent Gallery. http://agentgallerychicago.com “That place is trouble for me.
 So much great weird shit.
 I went in there for a desk and left with the cloaks.” – Sam

 Painting (right) by the talented Stacey Rozich (also Sam’s girlfriend), who recently had a solo show at the Chicago Urban Art Society http://blog.staceyrozich.com/